polkadot-developers/substrate-docs/content/md/en/docs/quick-start/explore-the-code.md

 - Implements the interfaces that enable the core client to call into the runtime.

 You’ll learn more about constructing the runtime, defining benchmarks, and using runtime interfaces in topics in the [Build](/build/) and [Test](/test/) sections.

-## Modify the default runtime

-Now that you have a general idea of what the runtime source code looks like, let's look at a simple modification.